Socket Programming Basics: A Tiny TCP Port Reachability Checker in Python

 print(check_port("1.1.1.1", 8443)) # False (likely)

 That is a complete, reusable port checker in five lines.
-Everything else today is built on it.
+Everything else today builds on it.

 Resolving Names and Grabbing the Local View